 Percent of workers in the sector who are unemployed

 Unemployment in accommodation and food services peaked at about 35.4% in April 2020.
-It has since fallen , hovering between 5% and 6% for most of 2022 and 2023.
-Sectoral unemployment in 2024 has increased modestly, but fluctuated from a low of 4.9% in February, to a high of 6.8% in July.
+It has since fallen, hovering between 5% and 6% for most of 2022 and 2023.
+Sectoral unemployment has increased since then, from a low of 4.7% in December 2023 to a high of 7.9% in February 2025.
+Subsequent months have seen unemployment range from a low of 5.5% in April, and to a high of 6.8% in August.
+The most recent unemployment numbers, however, are largely in line with last year’s levels, indicating that even if other sectors of the economy are seeing job losses — unemployment is up overall — conditions in foodservice have not changed much.

 Weekly average hours have bounced back from mid-pandemic lows, but still trail normal seasonal levels.